DRAGNLabs/injectable-alignment-model/README.md

 ## Setting up a Config

 To train a new model, you will first want to define a config.
 In the config folder, you can create a new config dataclass by copying train_config.yaml.
 Fill out the class parameters accordingly.
 Or, edit the parameters in train_config.yaml directly.

+Make sure to set your own absolutes path in all your .yaml files.
+Change tokenizer_path and dataset_path.

 ## Preparing Tokenizer